 It makes me happy to be asked this question so many times!
-At the moment, book 3 is not yet written.
+And sad to answer repeatedly that book 3 is not yet written.
 I'd originally planned to release it a couple of years ago, but a number of other projects have intervened, and kept me busy.
 I know how the series will end, though, and I'm really looking forward to wrapping it all up.
 I know that isn't a satisfactory answer.
 I hope you'll hang in there.

 I do most of my writing in Pages these days, and export my work to Word for my editor's benefit.
 Any editorial markup she does in Word imports nicely right back into Pages.
 There are some formatting glitches now and then, but nothing major.
-If I'm writing longhand, I keep a good A5 notebook handy (I like this Midori notebook, or this Leuchtterm, but I'm often trying out new ones); I use Palomino Blackwing 602s for most longhand, or the very smooth-writing Pentel Energel (size 0.7 or 1.0).
+If I'm writing longhand, I keep a good pencil and notebook handy.
+(I like Life Stationery’s notebooks, like this one or this one, and I have too many favorite pencils to list, but the Faber-Castell “Castell” 9000 F is delightful.)

 When I self-published Eleanor in 2014, I was contacted by a film producer interested in the rights.
 That wasn't a conversation I felt confident enough to have by myself, so I sent a few queries to some agents.
 I'd queried agents in the past, and even briefly been represented more than a decade before, but usually without much success.
 This time it worked, to my surprise.
 This questions is usually asked with the hope that there's some secret handshake or code; I spent years looking for that sort of insider info myself.
 All you can do is write the best material you're able, be willing to continue working on that material, and be patient.
 Your goal should be to find the right agent, not any agent.